-Lucas is a precise advocate with particular skills in problem-solving and dealing with technical evidentiary issues.
-He enjoys working with experts and witnesses, and is always happy to “roll up his sleeves” and work closely with his instructing solicitors to ensure that complex tasks such as evidence preparation are completed thoroughly and efficiently.
+A precise advocate with particular skills in problem-solving and dealing with technical issues, Lucas is always happy to ‘roll up his sleeves’ and work closely with experts and his instructing solicitors to ensure that each case is prepared thoroughly and efficiently.

-Lucas accepts direct briefs from in-house counsel.
-He respects the knowledge and understanding of his clients and considers them to be pivotal contributors to the successful outcome of a dispute.
+Lucas welcomes direct briefs from in-house counsel.
+He respects the knowledge and understanding of his clients and considers them to be pivotal contributors to a successful outcome.

 Focus Areas + Select Cases

-UNCITRAL arbitration (Singapore) - Acted for contractor responsible for civil works at major iron ore mine project in Western Australia.
+UNCITRAL arbitration (Singapore): Acted for contractor responsible for civil works at major iron-ore project in Western Australia.

 Pratap v Permanent Custodians Limited NSWSC 1918.
 In this case, Young AJ confirmed that a party that has signed, sealed and unconditionally delivered a deed is bound by it even if another party fails to do so.

 Samsung Electronics Australia Pty Ltd v LG Electronics Australia Pty Ltd FCA 664 (18 May 2011): Successful application for an injunction to restrain the broadcast throughout Australia of advertisements for 3D televisions.